-The total current permitted and registered water withdrawals in the Broad River basin are approximately 809 MGD on average.
+The total current permitted and registered water withdrawals in the South Carolina portion of the Broad River basin are approximately 809 MGD on average.
 Of this total withdrawal, almost 809 MGD is from surface water and just under 1 MGD is from groundwater.
+About 179 MGD (22 percent) of the water is consumptively used and 630 MGD (78 percent) is returned to the streams and rivers after use.

 The thermoelectric and water supply sectors account for 87.9 percent and 11.5 percent of total withdrawals, respectively.
 Manufacturing sector withdrawals are about 0.4 percent of the total.
 Minimal water withdrawals are associated with agriculture, golf course irrigation, and mining.
 The distribution by sector is summarized in Table 4-1 and shown in Figure 4-1.
 Although thermoelectric represents the largest withdrawal category in the basin, these withdrawals represent a once-through cooling use where approximately 84 percent of the water withdrawn is returned to the system, with only 16 percent of the total withdrawal consumed.
 To better illustrate water use distribution for other categories, water withdrawals for thermoelectric are excluded in Figure 4-2.
 Appendix B includes a table of all water users along with the user's source (surface water or groundwater), withdrawals, and discharges.
 For surface water modeling purposes, consumptive use percentages (i.e., the amount of water withdrawn that is not returned to surface water or groundwater) for each water user were calculated by comparing withdrawal and discharge amounts as reported to SCDHEC.
 It is assumed that all groundwater is used consumptively or returned to the groundwater system through septic tanks.